kstenschke/tictac-track/README.md

 #### Usage examples:

-`m 5` - Remove entry 6, set end-time of 5 to that of 6, set task to first given, merge comments if different
+`m 5` - Remove entry 6, set end-time of 5 to that of 6, set issue number to first given, merge comments if different

 `m`   - Merge last two entries